Recovery Trout Stocking

 Nearest neighbour populations

-Remote site incubation (RSI) is one method of recovery stocking where fish are introduced into a new habitat from the nearest neighbouring population.
+Remote site incubation is one method of recovery stocking where fish are introduced into a new habitat from the nearest neighbouring population.
 It can also be used to supplement populations within the same stream where eggs were collected.
 Biologists collect eggs and milt from wild mature fish during their spawning season and fertilize the eggs with milt from male fish within the same stream.
 Fertilized eggs are moved to a quarantine facility at the hatchery until the eyed stage.

 Bucket with Eyed Eggs